by Brenna Eaton, City Year Boston ’12

 Our first zebra spotting!

 One of the benefits of serving with City Year is earning a Segal Education Award through AmeriCorps.
-This award (valued at approximately $6,000) helps AmeriCorps alumni deepen their own professional learning and can be used in a variety of ways.
+Upon completion of our program, AmeriCorps members receive nearly $6,000 to help pay for college and deepen their own professional learning.
+The award can be used in a variety of ways.
 A few years after I served, many of my friends were using their awards to pay for graduate school, but I still had no plan for how I wanted to use my Segal Education Award.
 Then, I heard about an amazing way I could use my award to travel and gain cultural experiences in a place I’d long wanted to visit: Africa.

 I’d been curious about African wildlife for decades and when I learned that an East African excursion offered by the National Outdoor Leadership School (NOLS) includes a safari, I immediately fell in love.
 I chose a one-month trip in Tanzania that was designed for participants 23 and older.